Path defined for the authentication route, ex: auth/custom-auth-path/...

 Environment variables

-Below are all the environment variables and their defaults for configuration of the KMS provider
+Below are some general environment variables and their defaults for configuration of the KMS provider

 # Url of the vault service